pantelisantonoudiou/adi-to-edf/README.md

 For example:
 A labchart file that contains four animals will be converted to four edf files.
+---
 ### Requirements
-- Currenyl only runs on windows OS due to labchart toolbox dependency.
+- Currently only runs on windows OS due to labchart toolbox [SDK dependency](https://www.adinstruments.com/support/knowledge-base/can-i-read-raw-data-recorded-labchart-data-files-another-companys-software).
-- Each animal in one labchart file has the same number of channels.
+- All animals per labchart file have the same number of channels.
+---
 -> For batch analysis (batch_convert.py)
 - All files have the same channel format.
 - CSV file with paths (check eeg_paths_template.csv for detailed info)
+---
 ### How to run
     python path to
+---
 ### :snake: Dependencies

 - [numpy](https://numpy.org/)